rphsantos1995/rphsantos1995/README.md

   About me:
   - 📜 Computer Science student - UFRJ.
-  - 🌱 Currently working with: Node, Express, Typescript, Linux.
+  - 🌱 Currently developing projects with: Networks (pentesting), AWS, QEMU+KVM, C, Linux.
-  - 🚀 **2023 Goals:** Learn more about AWS services.
+  - 🚀 **2024 Goals:** Cloud Practitioner e CyberSecurity essencials.
   - 💛 Path of Exile, Meditation and Running.

   You can find me on: